MarkJelic/TEC-1G/Documentation/memmap.md

 To maintain TEC compatibility, the first 2K of Bank 0 is, at power on or RESET, shadowed to the first 2k of bank 3.
 Hence, the first 2k of ROM appears at both 0000h and C000h simultaneously.

-Shadow can be turned off via the System Laatch, giving a continuous 32k of RAM across banks 0 and 1.
+Shadow can be turned off via the System Latch, giving a continuous 32k of RAM across banks 0 and 1.

 ### PROTECT RAM Write Protect - Bank 1

-Bank 1 by default behaves as normal RAM memory at power on and Reset.
+Bank 1 by default behaves as normal RAM memory at power on and RESET.

 By setting the PROTECT bit of the System Latch, Bank 1 can be made READ-ONLY.
 This allows a degree of protection for software or data in RAM against memory corruption due to e.g. buffer overflow, stack crash, etc.